-We are always seeking science and writing mentors for our Boulder-based, NSF-funded summer internship program for minority college students in the geosciences.
+We are always seeking science and communications mentors for our Boulder-based, NSF-funded summer internship program for high achieving, historically underrepresented college students in the geosciences.

-The students are generally rising seniors, have broad interests, and are keen to do field work, lab work, and data analysis in glaciology, geophysics, hydrology, natural hazards, seismology, geomorphology, glacial geology, water quality, tectonic geomorphology, sea ice changes, limnology, alpine processes, paleoclimatology, geodesy, GIS spatial analysis, and more.
+The students are generally rising juniors and seniors, have broad interests, and are keen to do field work, lab work, and data analysis in many areas of the geosciences, including glaciology, geophysics, hydrology, natural hazards, seismology, geomorphology, glacial geology, volcanology, water quality, tectonic geomorphology, sea ice changes, limnology, alpine processes, paleoclimatology, geodesy, GIS spatial analysis, and more.

 What we provide:

-We pay the intern's salary.
-We provide them with housing, a peer group, a writing class, coaching, a laptop, and local field trips.
+If you, as a PI, do not have funding for a RESESS intern, we pay the intern's salary.
+We provide them with housing, a peer group, a communications workshop, coaching, a laptop, and local field trips.
 We provide mentoring guidelines and regular feedback for you.
 We provide you with formal recognition for having participated in a program that broadens participation and diversity in the geosciences.
-We organize an end-of-summer colloquium and poster session, and support the interns in attending a national science conference such as AGU, GSA, or AAG, that you will receive credit for as a co-author.
+We organize an end-of-summer colloquium and poster session, and support the interns in attending a national science conference such as AGU, GSA, or AMS, that you will receive credit for as a co-author.